k5cents/models-markets/README.md

 the outcome of the election.

-If a trader believes a candidate has a 75% chance of winning an election, he might buy a hundred contracts at $0.75 each.
+If a trader believes a candidate has a 75% chance of winning an election, he should buy a hundred contracts at a price less than $0.75 each.
 Should events unfold to increase or decrease this probability, the trader can sell these shares for more or less than he originally paid, updating the market equilibrium price to reflect current probabilities.

 Prediction Data
 ---------------

-### FiveThirtyEight Model
+### FiveThirtyEight Model Data

-The team at FiveThirtyEight made public a portion of their model's output as four separate `.csv` files on their website:
+The team at FiveThirtyEight makes public a portion of their model's output as four separate `.csv` files on their website:

 1. [Senate national